 - hybrid cars have two powered engines: one runs on gasoline and the other has an electric motor;

-- a shared electric two-wheeler consumes less energy than electric cars, and have good battery capacity.
+- a shared electric two-wheeler consumes less energy than electric cars and has good battery capacity.

 How transportation management system can make things better?

-Presently, Transportation Management System, (also known as TMS), is originally developed to rationalize transport flows, plan and execute physical movement of goods across the supply chain.
+Presently, Transportation Management System, also known as TMS, is originally developed to rationalize transport flows and plan and execute the physical movement of goods across the supply chain.
 Companies can use it to manage their freight operations digitally instead of calling and emailing the partners.

-TMS is beneficial not only financially, but as a solution of supporting transport networks in diminishing the movements and different kinds of emissions.
-It improves operational processes with correct analytics and diminishes the impact of transportation on environment.
+TMS is beneficial not only financially, but as a solution for supporting transport networks in diminishing the movements and different kinds of emissions.
+It improves operational processes with correct analytics and diminishes the impact of transportation on the environment.

-Overall optimization is performed through artificial intelligence usage, automated decision-making, load and route consolidation, and automated freight audit, which brings the companies up to 8% of economy.
-Locating all of your transportation data in one place makes it possible to schedule and track shipment in real-time quickly and easily.
+Overall optimization is performed through artificial intelligence usage, automated decision-making, load and route consolidation, and automated freight audit, which brings the companies up to 8% of the economy.
+Locating all of your transportation data in one place makes it possible to schedule and track shipments in real time quickly and easily.

-From shippers with only a few loads a week to enterprises with hundreds of orders, TMS allows locating all transportation data in one place, schedule shipments in real-time.
+From shippers with only a few loads a week to enterprises with hundreds of orders, TMS allows locating all transportation data in one place, and scheduling shipments in real-time.
 Transportation management system software can assist with the following functions: